DragnaCarta/Curse-of-Strahd-Reloaded/Act III - The Broken Land/Arc M - The Dragon's Manor.md

 #### Argynvost’s Study
 <span class="citation"><em>This scene takes place in Chapter 7, Areas Q40 and Q41.</em></span>

-These areas are largely as described in <span class="citation">Q40.
-Argynvost’s Study (p.
-140)</span> and <span class="citation">Q41.
-Dragon’s Vault (p.
+These areas are largely as described in <span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/argynvostholt#Q40ArgynvostsStudy">Q40.
+Argynvost’s Study</a> (p.
+140)</span> and <span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/argynvostholt#Q41DragonsVault">Q41.
+Dragon’s Vault</a> (p.
 140)</span>.
 However, the copy of *The Oath Celestial* is no longer present.
 In addition, the slashed picture is nonmagical, and repairing it has no additional effect.

 Revise Argynvost’s journal page to read as follows: